Why HR must take risks (not manage them)

 The ROI of human capital

 Maia Josebachvili, VP of People and Strategy at Greenhouse has a brilliant and simple visual to describe the ROI of human capital.

-The X axis represents time, from the start date to the day the person leaves.
-The Y axis represents individual output and value added.
+The X-axis represents time, from the start date to the day the person leaves.
+The Y-axis represents individual output and the value that an employee adds.

-It takes a certain amount of time for a new hire to on-board, which is a steep learning curve, creating little value to the company before they get to full contribution.
-Once a decision is made to leave, it tapers off again until the last day where output and value are sub-optimal.
+It takes a certain amount of time for a new hire to onboard, which is a steep learning curve.
+At this point, employees are creating little value for the company.
+Eventually, they ramp up and get to their full contribution.
+Once a decision is made to leave, it tapers off again until the last day, when output and value are sub-optimal.

 Moving from black hat to white hat thinking